phenotypic.prefab.HeavyRoundPeaksPipeline#

 • inplace (bool) – Whether to modify the original image directly or work on a copy.
 Default is False.

-• reset (bool) – Whether to reset any previous processing on the image before applying the current method.
-Default is True.
+• reset (bool, optional) – Whether to reset any previous processing on the image before applying the current method.
+If None (default), uses the pipeline’s reset setting.
+If explicitly set, overrides the pipeline setting.

 • include_metadata (bool) – Whether to include metadata in the measurement results.
 Default is True.